CodexUse logo CodexUse Download

 Authentication

-The first time you run codex, it opens a browser for ChatGPT authentication.
+The first time you run codex, it opens a browser for OpenAI authentication.
 Your credentials are stored locally.

 Basic Codex commands